-For most people in the U.S., the beginning of November marks the holiday season, where the weather is chill and the days are shorter.
-Whether you celebrate Thanksgiving, Christmas, Chanukah, Winter Solstice, the New Year or any other holidays, this two-month period is a time to eat rich foods, take part in traditions and gather with family and friends.
+For most people here in the U.S., the holiday season kicks off at the end of November.
+The days are shorter, there's a crispness to the air and whole neighborhoods compete to shine brightly after dark.
+Whatever you celebrate — Thanksgiving, Christmas, Hanukkah, Winter Solstice, Kwanzaa or the New Year — this time of the year is filled with opportunities to eat rich foods, take part in traditions and gather with family and friends.

-However, during the holidays, people with untreated hearing loss miss out on a lot of the most wonderful holiday sounds, including:
+The holidays are also a time when people with untreated hearing loss miss out on a lot of the most wonderful seasonal sounds, including:

-If you've been considering getting your hearing checked and possibly getting fitted for hearing aids, now is the time to do it before the holidays are in full-swing.
-It takes a bit of time and a few visits to and adjustments at the audiologist's office to have your new hearing aids working to their fullest potential for you.
-But, you'll be thankful you didn't go one more holidays season without hearing assistance, and you'll be so delighted by the holiday sounds you forgot you were missing out on, that you'll never look back.
+If you've been considering getting a hearing test to see if you may need hearing aids, there is still time to do it before the holidays are in full swing.
+It takes a bit of time and a few visits to your hearing care professional but you will soon have your new hearing aids working to their fullest potential.
+You'll be thankful you didn't go one more holiday season without hearing well, and you'll be delighted by the holiday sounds you forgot you were missing.

 Tips for better holiday listening